pavtok/gcd_course_project/README.md

 THE AVERAGE OF EACH VARIABLE FOR EACH ACTIVITY AND EACH SUBJECT":

-Uses "dplyr" functions ("group_by" and "summarise_if") to create a new data set called "dataset2", that contains one row by activity (6 per subject) by subject (30).
+Uses "dplyr" functions ("group_by" and "summarise_if") to create a new data set called "datasummary", that contains one row by activity (6 per subject) by subject (30).
 The first variables has the basic data ('Subject', 'Activity_Index', 'Activity', 'Type') and the other ones contains the averages of each variable by activity by subject.